Electro-resonance/Panel-of-AI-Minds/README.md

 ## 🚀 Quickstart

-To run the full pipeline from a single prompt:
+After running through the notebook with persona and function deifinitions, to run the full pipeline from a single prompt use:

 ```python
 topic = "Could AGI arrive sooner than we think?"